wxcctechsummit/wxcclabguides/LTRCCT-2336/Lab2_Chat.md

 <br/>
 <br/>

-- In your production setup domain should be set to your website's domain
+- **In your production setup, domain should be set to your website's domain.**

 ### 3. Select Live Chat form